Auto Scaling

 Note

-Auto-scaling does not use the current CPU and memory usage as metrics to resize the cluster, but rather the CPU and memory reservation (resource requests) in the pod specification to determine if the capacity allocated to a worker node.
+Auto-scaling does not use the current CPU and memory usage as metrics to resize the cluster, but rather looks for Pending pods that cannot be scheduled and uses the CPU and memory reservation (resource requests) in the pod specification to determine the required number of worker nodes for each nodegroup.

 The value for min_node_count must be greater than zero.
-The value for max_node_count must be greater than the value for min_node_count.
-The value for min_node_count overrides the –node-count argument if it is lower.
+The value for max_node_count must be greater than the value for min_node_count for autoscaling to be enabled.
+If they are set to the same value, no autoscaling will take place for that nodegroup.

 Note

-When auto-scaling is enabled, the value displayed for node count in the dashboard and command line will not reflect the actual number of worker nodes if the auto-scaler has made changes.
+When auto-scaling is enabled, the value displayed for node count in the dashboard and command line may not reflect the actual number of worker nodes if the auto-scaler has made changes.

 This is a bug and we are working to address this soon.